TheoKouzelis/TheoKouzelis.github.io/about.md

 to demo new features by merging code to a staging branch.
 Which when approved, would then be released to production by merging to the master branch.

-To help use monitor the application in the wild we have added logging to all areas of the application and receive real time error reports using Airbrake.
+To help us monitor the application in the wild we have added logging to all areas of the application and receive real time error reports using Airbrake.

 The application was officially launched 26th of October 2016.